Trip Tips: 50 years on, quirky guide to London still shows the way

 Most of the buildings he writes about are still there, although inevitably some have since changed use or disappeared.
 He chose places the public could get into.

-It's an extraordinary catalogue, the product of an exhausting amount of legwork enlivened by a literary style that is waspish, informed and opinionated.
+It's an extraordinary catalog, the product of an exhausting amount of legwork enlivened by a literary style that is waspish, informed and opinionated.

 Nairn very much likes the Soane Museum, the former home of the architect Sir John Soane in Lincoln's Inn Fields now crammed with his collection of art and antiquities.